it24102831/ItemManagement/README.md

 # ItemManagement
-Sample test web part to test the deployment of the web
+Sample lab test web part to test the deployment of the web